ervisthegreattt/ervs-ts-kitty/README.md

 5. Track progress in a log similar to `TYPE_ERROR_FIX_PROGRESS.md`
 6. Document new lessons in `docs/patterns/`

-## Publishing Tips
-- Replace organisation-specific names before sharing publicly
-- Add an OSS licence (MIT, Apache-2.0, etc.)
-- Provide a real-world session example so others can see the flow

 ## Compatibility
 - Works with Node 18+